ckorzen/pdf-text-extraction-benchmark/evaluation/README.md

 **TODO**: The content of `output/` is still missing.

-We have evaluated the following 13 PDF extraction tools on their semantic abilities to extract the body texts from PDF files of scientific articles:
+The following 13 PDF extraction tools were evaluated on their semantic abilities to extract the body texts from PDF files of scientific articles:

 [pdftotext](https://poppler.freedesktop.org/),
 [pdftohtml](https://poppler.freedesktop.org/),